MicrochipTech/fpga-hls-examples/Training1/readme.md

 8. Select Project and New Job Project.
 <p align="center"><img src=".//media/image10.png" /></p>

-9. Now select the job file “`Training1/VIDEO_KIT_TOP.job`”.
+9. Now select the job file “`Training1/VIDEO_KIT_TOP.job`”  from the release assets folder you downloaded in step 1.

-Note: as step 1 documented, to obtain this .job file, you can either:
-- Run `./setup.ps1` under `\fpga-hls-examples\` directory, to obtain pre-compiled binary.
-OR
-- re-generate the bitstream and Libero project from scratch by following the instructions here: <https://github.com/MicrochipTech/fpga-hls-examples/tree/main/Training1/Libero>

 10. Enter a project location.
 Click OK.